Ultimate Pottery Glazing Tools & Supplies Guide

 This is a liquid wax emulsion used to prevent glaze from sticking to specific parts of your ceramic.

-For more information on wax resist you can also visit Wax Resist Tips and What is Wax Resist Used For.
+For more information on wax resist, you can also visit Wax Resist Tips and What is Wax Resist Used For.

 Glaze Supplies: Glaze, Additives, etc.